Christmas Trees are Green and Good for the Environment!

 There are about 15,000 Christmas Tree growers in North America, and over 100,000 people are employed full or part-time in the industry.
 The top Christmas Tree producing states are Oregon, North Carolina, Pennsylvania, Michigan, Washington and Wisconsin.

 It can take as many as 15 years to grow a tree of average retail sale height (6 feet), but the average growing time is 7 years.
-The top selling Christmas Trees are: Balsam Fir, Douglas Fir, Fraser Fir, Noble Fir, Scotch Pine, Virginia Pine and White Pine.
+The top selling Christmas Trees in Arizona are: , Douglas Fir, Fraser Fir, and Noble Fir.

 Did you know?